What you’ll learn in this article…

 Aligning Your GMAT Prep with MBA Application Timelines

-Understanding the GMAT Retake Policy
+Understanding the GMAT Retake Policy: A Safety Net for Your Score

 Frequently Asked Questions About GMAT Preparation